-- 36. An institution's approach to risk management should be commensurate with the size, complexity, structure and risk profile of the business.
-In the case of a small owner-managed institution, a dedicated risk management function may not be necessary, in which case the function would be directly addressed by the board and management.
-However, the risk appetite, risk policy and procedures should be documented and, at a minimum, a risk register should be maintained identifying the material risks. - 37.
-Larger, more complex institutions would be expected to put in place a formal risk management function.
-This function should be adequately resourced by appropriately qualified personnel and sufficiently independent of the institution's business units. - 38.
+40. An institution's approach to risk management should be commensurate with the nature, scale and complexity of the business.
+In the case of a small institution, a dedicated risk management function may not be necessary, in which case the function would be directly addressed by the board and management.
+However, the risk appetite, risk policy and procedures should be documented and, at a minimum, a risk register should be maintained identifying the material risks.

+- 41. Larger institutions, particularly those holding unlimited licences, would be expected to put in place a formal risk management function.
+This function should be adequately resourced by appropriately qualified personnel, sufficiently independent of the institution's revenue-generating business units and take account of the Gatekeeper function being performed. - 42.
 While the risk management function may report to the chief executive or other senior management, it should also report or, at a minimum, have direct access, to the board or the appropriate board committee.